Nature Network

 Are you a science lead, or key stage 3 teacher?
 Get in touch!

-Our staff will facilitate one session a week at your school, for six weeks across a term.
+Our staff will facilitate one session a week at your school, for six weeks across a term and possibly beyond.
 Activities will incorporate both science and art, and will vary depending on the type of green space on a school's doorstep, as well as season and weather conditions.
 Throughout the course, students will add to their own nature journals, allowing them to own and creatively document their work in their way.
 Nature journals are a wonderful resource, and have been used by amateurs and scientists alike for centuries to record and document their exploration and discoveries.

 Nature connection is all about engaging with nature in a more meaningful manner - it's about noticing and reflecting on nature, and using all of our senses to engage.
 We'll be looking to combine that emotional connection with science and art, bringing together creativity, fieldwork skills and natural history.